Provide Armoured Artillery Support

 Currently the Regiment also provides specialist artillery and training advisors in:

-Located in Tidworth, 1st Regiment Royal Horse Artillery has access to all the best South Wiltshire has on offer.
+1st Regiment Royal Horse Artillery has access to all the best South Wiltshire has on offer.
 This includes the picturesque Cathedral City of Salisbury, Stonehenge, and Salisbury Plain Training Area; the largest military training ground in the UK.

 A Battery (The Chestnut Troop) is formed.
 It is now the senior Battery in the Royal Regiment of Artillery.